MBL-Woods-Hole/homd-node.js/README.md

 All files located in /install_scripts

 ### Legacy transfer files:
-Used for extracting data from the old mysql database and putting in the new database
+Used for extracting data from the old mysql database and putting in the new database (not maintained (may/will) need editing.
 - 1_txfr_taxonomy.py
 - 2_txfr_sites.py
 - 3_txfr_genomes.py